Walking in the Footsteps of Mandela: Restorative Justice & Education

 Course Registration and Eligibility

-This program is open to Criminal Justice majors or Graduate Students in Special Education or Lit/Sp.
+This program is open to Long Island and Brooklyn Criminal Justice majors, students enrolled in CJ 244, RS 174, or Graduate Students in Special Education or Lit/Sp.
 Ed.
 Criminal Justice students are required to fill out this form before completing the rest of the application process.

 Program Cost and Deadlines